Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

 		- 0,001,111,0 ->
 		- 0,01,000,00
 		- regime bit shorter, freed one fraction bit.
-	- If the full value exponent is closer to zero -> regime bit is shorter -> more space for fraction -> which mean more precision.
+	- If the full value exponent is closer to zero -> regime bit is shorter -> more space for fraction -> which means more precision.
 	- Under same `es-val`, conversion between n-bits requires only remove/pad zeros.
 ![center h:240](paper_speech_image/posit_example.png)